AdobeDocs/experience-manager-gems.en/help/gems/creating-headless-omnichannel-experiences-with-aem-65.md

 # Creating Headless Omnichannel Experiences with AEM 6.5{#creating-headless-omnichannel-experiences-with-aem}

+You need to create the next level of fluid experiences to keep up with your fast-paced customers in the evolving digital landscape.
+Learn how the latest innovations in Adobe Experience Manager 6.5 can make it possible.
+Deep-dive into key innovations such as Single-Page Application (SPA) Editor, Content & Experience fragments, In-context editing, and many more.
+Best practices for leveraging the above innovations to accelerate and automate the design and delivery of experiences across channels.
+Introduction to the Content Services Framework in Adobe Experience Manager.
+A demo of the customer journey across mobile, single page applications, and email.
+Architectural considerations when designing for mature and emerging channels.

+>[!NOTE]
+>
-Note: This webinar was delivered within Experience Insider and is kept here for reference.
+>This webinar was delivered within Experience Insider and is kept here for reference.

 >[!VIDEO](https://video.tv.adobe.com/v/27088/?quality=9)

 *Delivered 04/16/19*

-**Presented by:
+**Presented by:**
-**

 * Amol Anand, Principal Consultant, Technical Architect, Adobe